ArnabSarkar007/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Predicted Stock price of Google with a RMSE of 4.17 on the test dataset using LSTM
+Predicted Stock price of Google with an RMSE of 4.24 on the test dataset using LSTM